t-sin/wl/README.md

-# Wl - nutslisp reloaded
+# wl - nutslisp reloaded

 He buried it to me, it's a nice walnut.